The Kuklinski Family

 Joseph Martin Kuklinski, as Chief Fire Officer at the Inglewood Volunteer Fire Brigade, poses with his wife, Patsy, for the official photograph taken after Dame Silvia Cartwright presented Joe with the Queen’s Service Medal for Public Services, at Government House in 2002.

 Joe’s life membership jacket of the Inglewood Volunteer Fire Services is heavy with his service awards.
 To the right of his QSM is his CMT New Zealand Defence medal.
 Below, from left is his New Zealand Fire Brigade medal for Long Service and Good Conduct, the 2001 Volunteer of the Year medal from the New Zealand Fire Service, his 50-year Long Service medal from the New Zealand Fire Services, and his honorary life membership medal from the United Fire Brigades, presented to him in February 1977.

-Both Joe’s sons followed him into the fire service, and both have received their 25-year Gold Stars, Richard in Inglewood in 2016 and David in Hawera in 2015.
-Richard’s wife, Nicola, has 11 years’ service and David’s son, Martin, has volunteered with his father in Hawera for the last seven years.
+Both of Joe’s sons followed him into the fire service, and both have received their 25-year Gold Stars, Richard in Inglewood in 2016 and David in Hawera in 2015.
+Richard’s wife, Nicola, has 12 years’ service and David’s son, Martin, has volunteered with his father in Hawera for the last eight years.

 Twelve and a half years separate Pat, youngest of the Kuklinski siblings, and Joe.
 Pat’s earliest memory of Joe is his brother putting him on his bike’s handle-bars and giving him a ride.
 “You’d just come back from uncle Mick’s, I think.”

-Patrick: “Joe would need to get a passport to leave.”
+Pat: “Joe would need to get a passport to leave Inglewood.”

 A sentiment echoed by Benna and Gertie.